Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 But this is not easy.

-You must face uncomfortable truths you’ve been avoiding, and take ownership over your life.
+You must face uncomfortable truths you’ve been avoiding, and take ownership of your life.

 Most of the time, we think about trauma in the context of war or extreme events.